b2renger/Introduction_Arduino/README.md

   mov = new Movie(this, "transit.mov");
   mov.loop();

-  // initialisation de la communication via usb depuis arduino
+ // initialization of communication via usb from arduino
-  // ATTENTION à bien utiliser le port adapté printArray(Serial.list());
+  // BE CAREFUL to use the adapted port printArray(Serial.list());
   String portName = Serial.list()[3];
   myPort = new Serial(this, portName, 9600);